 The combustion of fossil fuel produces a wide variety of chemicals, including such gases as sulphur dioxide and nitrogen oxides.
-These gases are emitted to the air, transformed to acidic compounds and then returned to the Earth.
-Most of the acid deposition in eastern USA can be attributed to the release of sulphur dioxide and nitrogen oxides from large fossil-fuelled power plants.
-When delivered by precipitation, such as rain, snow or fog, the process is called wet sulphate and nitrate deposition.
-Wet deposition is responsible for damage to lakes, forests and streams.
+These gases are emitted to the air, transformed to acidic compounds, and are then returned to the earth.
+Most of the acid deposition in the eastern U.S. can be attributed to the release of sulphur dioxide and nitrogen oxides from large fossil fuelled power plants.
+When delivered by precipitation, such as rain, snow, or fog, the process is called wet sulfate and nitrate deposition.
+Wet deposition is responsible for damage to lakes, forests, and streams.

-The primary objective of this study is to develop a high resolution model for wet chemical deposition that offers better inference than is currently possible by using just National Atmospheric Deposition Program (NADP) (nadp.sws.uiuc.edu) wet deposition measurements and classical interpolation techniques.
-The model proposed uses deposition and precipitation data from NADP monitoring sites and output from a computer simulation model that is known as the 'community multi-scale air quality (CMAQ) model' (epa.gov/asmdnerl/CMAQ) on a 12km \times 12km grid.
-The CMAQ model uses variables, such as power station emission volumes, meteorological information and land use, to predict average levels of deposition.
+The primary objective of this study is to develop a high-resolution model for wet chemical deposition that offers better inference than is currently possible using just National Atmospheric Deposition Program (NADP, nadp.sws.uiuc.edu) wet deposition measurements and classical interpolation techniques.
+The proposed model uses deposition and precipitation data from NADP monitoring sites and output from a computer simulation model known as the Community Multi-Scale Air Quality Model (CMAQ, epa.gov/asmdnerl/CMAQ) on a 12 kilometre square grid.
+The CMAQ model uses variables, such as power station emission volumes, meteorological information, and land-use, to predict average deposition levels.
 However, it is well known that these predictions are biased; the monitoring data provide more accurate deposition information.
-The mismatch in the spatial domains for the point- and grid-referenced computer output is often alluded to as the 'change-of-support problem' and creates challenges in modelling and model fitting; see later for more details.
-Combining information from disparate sources is a relatively new activity in modelling air and deposition data, but it is fundamental to providing improved information for environmental decisions and enabling greater understanding of the processes that underlie deposition.
+The mismatch in the spatial domains for the point and grid referenced computer output is often alluded to as the 'change of support problem' and creates challenges in modelling and model fitting, see below for more details.
+Combining information from disparate sources is a relatively new activity in modelling air and deposition data, but fundamental to providing improved information for environmental decisions and enabling greater understanding of the processes that underlie deposition.

-Address for correspondence: Sujit K. Sahu, School of Mathematics, University of Southampton, Highfield, Southampton, SO17 1BJ, UK.
-E-mail: S.K.Sahu@soton.ac.uk
+†Address for correspondence: Sujit K. Sahu, School of Mathematics, S3RI, University of Southampton, Southampton, SO17 1BJ, United Kingdom E-mail: S.K.Sahu@soton.ac.uk